shoito/github-webhooks/ci-slash-command/README.md

-# Example: GitHub Webhooks for GitHub Actions
+# ci-slash-command - GitHub Webhooks for GitHub Actions

-Simple example of a GitHub webhook that triggers a GitHub Action workflow when a ci slash command is posted as a comment on a pull request.
+ci-slash-command is a GitHub Webhooks that allows you to trigger GitHub Actions workflows using a `/ci` slash command in a pull request comment.

 ## Architecture